antonioribeiro/laravel-installer/README.md

 Laravel 4 Install Script for Linux

-This script will install a working directory of Larave 4 in any directory with a basic template of Twitter Booststrap installed.
+This script will install a working development structure of Laravel 4 with a basic Twitter Booststrap template.

 ### Motivation